Prenatal Nutrition: Optimal Nutrition Support During Pregnancy

 Recommendation #4 – Take additional iron if needed

-The dramatic increase for iron during pregnancy cannot usually be met through diet alone.
+The dramatic increase in iron during pregnancy cannot usually be met through diet alone.
 Supplementation is often warranted.
-Usually the amount of iron contained in a prenatal multiple is sufficient, but if a mother-to-be develops anemia or has evidence of low iron stores (serum ferritin is the best determination) then additional supplementation is required.
+Usually, the amount of iron contained in a prenatal multiple is sufficient, but if a mother-to-be develops anemia or has evidence of low iron stores (serum ferritin is the best determination) then additional supplementation is required.

 For iron deficiency during pregnancy, a woman will need to take an additional 30 mg of iron twice daily between meals for best absorption.
 If this recommendation results in abdominal discomfort, then 30 mg can be taken with meals three times daily.

 Pregnancy carries with it tremendous responsibility.
 It is not enough to avoid factors that can damage the developing fetus like smoking and alcohol, during pregnancy proper nutrition is even more critical than usual.
 I urge all mothers-to-be to follow the simple recommendations above to help give your developing child the best odds of developing into a healthy baby.

 - Decsi T, Burus I, Molnar S, Minda H, Veitl V. Inverse association between trans isomeric and long-chain polyunsaturated fatty acids in cord blood lipids of full-term infants.
 Am J Clin Nutr 2001;74:364-8.